Andrew-EKrause/Assembly-Programs/README.md

 ### Program 3: `indicesum.asm`
 **_Program that Sums the Numbers in an Array_** <br/>
 The program adds together the indices of a while loop that runs 10 times.
 The previous value of the indice is printed off before being added to the value of the next indice.
 After the program is run, the following values should appear in the "Run I/O" section of the Mars environment: 0 1 3 6 10 15 21 28 36 45.
-If you need to see any screenshots, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
+If you need to see any screenshots, which were specified in "Program 1: helloprogram0mips.asm", click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
 Steps to running the program are listed below.

 1. First, click on "File" in the Mars environemnt.
 Then click "Open".
 A window should open where you can select a .asm file to open in the Mars environment.
 2. If you do not see any .asm files you can select to open, navigate to the project folder you downloaded from this repository.
 Select the "indicesum.asm" file.
 Click "Open".